Prag8855/aab/content/guides/unemployment-benefits.md

 - **You have paid unemployment insurance for 12 of the last 30 months**
     This means that if you worked in Germany for less than 12 months, you don't get unemployment benefits.

+Unemployment benefits are not related to your immigration status.
+You can get unemployment benefits with a residence permit, a permanent residence or EU citizenship.

 ## When do I get unemployment benefits?

 It depends on why you are unemployed.
 By default, you get benefits as soon as you are unemployed.